Thank you for asking about petitions, an important way people can ask the Australian Parliament to take action on a problem.

 A petition will only be rejected if it doesn’t meet the rules.
 If this happens, the person who submitted the petition will be told why it was rejected.

-This fact sheet gives an overview of petitions in the Australian Parliament.
-More details on how to prepare a petition to the House of Representatives and how to prepare a petition to the Senate can be found on the Australian Parliament House website.
+Get an overview of petitions in the Australian Parliament with this fact sheet.
+More details on how to prepare a petition to the Senate and how to prepare a petition to the House of Representatives can be found on the Australian Parliament House website.